Chlamydia is a sexually transmitted bacterial infection. It affects both men and women and is spread during sexual contact.

 Early diagnosis and treatment greatly reduce the risk of complications.
 Complications can be prevented with regular screening, or by seeking medical attention as soon as symptoms appear.

-Pelvic Inflammatory Disease (PID) - an infection of the ovaries, fallopian tubes, and uterus, that can lead to infertility.
-Approximately 10-15 percent of women will develop PID if the chlamydia is untreated.
+- Pelvic inflammatory disease (PID): This is an infection of the ovaries, fallopian tubes, and uterus, that can lead to infertility.
+Approximately 10 to 15 percent of women will develop PID if chlamydia is untreated.

-Salpingitis - inflammation of the fallopian tubes.
-If the fallopian tubes become blocked, the egg will not be able to pass along or enter the fallopian tube.
+- Salpingitis: This is an inflammation of the fallopian tubes.
 There is a significantly increased risk of ectopic pregnancy.

-Urethritis - the urethra, a tube which carries urine from the bladder to the end of the penis, becomes inflamed.
-Symptoms include a discharge with yellow pus, mucus with pus, or just clear mucus at the opening (the hole at the end of the penis where urine comes out).
+- Urethritis: The urethra, a tube which carries urine from the bladder to the end of the penis, becomes inflamed.